Decoding generalised hyperoctahedral groups and asymptotic analysis of correctible error patterns: Conclusion

 \section{Conclusion}

 In this note we have introduced a new algorithm for decoding the generalised hyperoctahedral group $C_m\wr S_n$.
-If $n\ll m$, the performance of the algorithm is better from both the complexity perspective and from the error-correcting capability, when compared to the case $n\gg m$.
+If $n\ll m$, the performance of the algorithm is better from both the complexity perspective and from the number of correctible error patterns, when compared to the case $n\gg m$.

 In particular, for large $m$ the complexity of the algorithm is $O(m\log m)$, whereas it is $O(n^2)$ for large $n$.
-As is evident from Proposition \ref{prop:expectederror}, the error-correcting capability is a monotonically decreasing function of $n$ (this behaviour is demonstrated in Figure \ref{fig52}).
-On the other hand, using the properties of the complementary error function one can deduce from Corollary \ref{prop:mainresult} that for $p<r/m$ the error-correcting capability increases monotonically as a function of $m$ for $m$ sufficiently large (this behaviour is demonstrated in Figure \ref{figure3}).
+As is evident from Proposition \ref{prop:expectederror}, the number of correctible error patterns is a monotonically decreasing function of $n$ (this behaviour is demonstrated in Figure \ref{fig52}).
+On the other hand, using the properties of the complementary error function one can deduce from Corollary \ref{prop:mainresult} that for $p<r/m$ the number of correctible error patterns increases monotonically as a function of $m$ for $m$ sufficiently large (this behaviour is demonstrated in Figure~\ref{figure3}).

 The results of the asymptotic analysis in Section \ref{section:asymptotics} give reasonable approximations even for moderately small values of $m$ and $n$.
 Extending Proposition \ref{prop:asymptotics2}, it is possible to give refined asymptotic estimates which are uniform in $m$ and $n$.